Ed94/gencpp/docs/Readme.md

 * Cached Strings are stored in their own set of arenas.
 AST constructors use cached strings for names, and content.
   * `StringArenas`, `StringCache`, `Allocator_StringArena`, and `Allocator_StringTable` are the associated containers or allocators.
 * Strings used for serialization and file buffers are not contained by those used for cached strings.
-  * They are currently using `GlobalAllocator`, which are tracked array of arenas that grows as needed (adds buckets when one runs out).
+  * They are currently using `FallbackAllocator`, which are tracked array of arenas that grows as needed (adds buckets when one runs out).
   * Memory within the buckets is not reused, so its inherently wasteful.
   * I will be augmenting the default allocator with virtual memory & a slab allocator in the [future](https://github.com/Ed94/gencpp/issues/12)
 * Intrusive linked lists used children nodes on bodies, and parameters.